LambdaSharp/ServerlessApi-Challenge/README.md

 Level 0 - Deploy the API
 ------------------------
 With serverless is quite simple to deploy your first API!
-You need a configuration file `serverless.yml` and package with your code to be deployed to lambda.
-Simply compile+package the code and call the serverless deploy command!
+You need a configuration file `serverless.yml` and a package with your code.
+Simply compile + package the code and call the serverless deploy command!

 ```
 dotnet build